 PEP Connections delivers the following services:

-- Care Coordination (Intensive and Moderate) is designed to help young people and their families achieve person-centered family driven change and achieve goals they have for their family by developing a plan to address their needs and removing barriers that may impede progress.
+- As a CME for OhioRISE, PEP Connections delivers Care Coordination (Intensive and Moderate), a service designed to help young people and their families achieve person-centered family-driven change and achieve goals they have for their family by developing a plan to address their needs and removing barriers that may impede progress.
 The goal is to help youth and families develop a long term, sustainable plan that will support them in improved functioning long after CME involvement.
 The Child and Family Team is diligent in removing barriers to care, driving care in the system of care approach, and facilitating creative, flexible planning to support the family and young person.
+Learn more about care coordination with PEP and whether it may be right for your family here.

 - Intensive Home-Based Treatment (IHBT) is an intensive home-based family therapy service designed for youth who have certain diagnoses.
 The IHBT therapist will engage the whole family in therapy sessions, which occur twice a week for a total of three to six hours.
 This is a time-limited service, which lasts for six months.